 - The expression of the Y-? transformation can be defined as.

 - From equations e,f,g we can conclude that the resistance in star configuration is equivalent to the multiple of the 2 resistors joined with the identical point divided by the sum of all resistors in the ? circuitry.

 - If in the delta circuitry the values of all resistors are identical then the correspondent resistance value (r) in the star circuit will be.

 r = (R.R)/(R+R+R)

 - These are some advantages of this transformation which are described here.

-It was a detailed article on Star Delta transformation if you have any question about it ask in comments.
+It was a detailed article on Star Delta transformation if you have any questions about it ask in the comments.
 Take care until the next tutorial.